steve02081504/GentianAphrodite/info/description/en-US.md

 </details>

-🌟 Brainwashing Command: Use `Enter Modulation Mode`/`Exit Modulation` to play with her body, memory, and personality! <!--hide-for-fools-->*Note, this feature requires a rulebook and sufficient context length.*<!--/hide-for-fools-->
+🌟 Brainwashing Command: Use `Enter Modulation Mode`/`Exit Modulation` to play with her body, memory, and personality!

 In addition, there are two extra features: